madanshettys/OBO/MCP_CODE/CODE_ENGINE_DEPLOYMENT/CODE_ENGINE_DEPLOYEMENT_STEPS.md

 - IBM Cloud account with a Code Engine instance
 - GitHub repository with your project
 - [SSH Key Setup to Connect GitHub to IBM Code Engine](./SSH_KEY_SETUP.md)
-- Registry access (IBM Container Registry or other)
 ---
 ## 📁 Project Structure